 At the time of Kidger’s death, his home was with his uncle Mr. A Hapham, a weigh clerk at Rufford Colliery, Nottinghamshire.
 Before the outbreak of war, he worked there as a fitter.
 He was a member of the Colliery Boys’ Brigade and took part in various sporting activities.

-Colin Kidger’s grave is in Glenalina Extension, Section D, Grave 127 of Belfast City Cemetery, Belfast, Co.
-Antrim.
-He was the first fatal casualty of World War Two in his home village of Pilsley, Derbyshire.
+Colin Kidger’s grave is in Glenalina Extension, Section D, Grave 127 of Belfast City Cemetery, Belfast.
+He was the first fatal casualty of the Second World War in his home village of Pilsley, Derbyshire.
 His headstone bears the inscription:

 The Lord gave and the Lord hath taken away.
 Ever with the Lord.